-I hear the question “are Instagram hashtags even a thing in 2023?” more times a week than I can count: so let me debunk the myth and set the record straight: they’re still the best way to provide exposure to new posts.
+What’s the best place to put hashtags on Instagram?
+I hear the question “are Instagram hashtags even a thing in 2024?” more times a week than I can count: so let me debunk the myth and set the record straight: they’re still the best way to provide exposure to new posts.
 When used consciously and correctly, Instagram hashtags can help your content get seen by more users who are interested in your topics, your brand, or your product.
 Remember, the critical goal of hashtags is to ensure that the right content is served to the right users: those who can genuinely enjoy it and who are willing to interact with it.

 Today, in this article, I’m going to give you a quick and dirty look at how to create an effective strategy for your Instagram hashtag strategy.
 This updated Instagram strategy will help you achieve higher reach, get more impressions and attract new followers.
 Are you wondering if it’s worth it to add hashtags to your captions, or maybe you should post them in the first comment?
 Does it really matter where you put them?
 Which option is better to help you rank higher in Instagram search?
 What’s the difference between putting them in the caption and putting them in the comments?
 This article will answer all of these questions!
 Whether you’re just getting started on the ‘Gram or you already have huge social media knowledge, this post will provide you with everything you need to know.

 I’ve researched the most up-to-date and comprehensive info on Instagram hashtags available.
 Let’s go!
 Where and how can you add hashtags on Instagram to increase your post discovery?
 With this article, you’ll make sure you have a good and reliable hashtag strategy for the ‘Gram.
 Are you ready to leverage the power of your Instagram and its hashtags?